 Stupid Simple Macros Tracker

-Simply tell the app your macro goals and then what you've eaten that day.
+Simply tell the app your macro goals and what you've eaten that day.
 You can "save" macros for later, in case of special events and the like, and you can also tag foods with cute icons to help you categorize what you've eaten.
 There's a great database for searching for and adding foods, too.

 Lose It! is another calorie tracking app, but it does so exceptionally well.
 It also can track calories based on the pictures you take of your food, though it seems a bit inconsistent.
 Beyond just calories and macros, Lose It! lets you track workouts, water, sugar, and sleep cycles to give you a holistic view of your diet and fitness.